Medford, Oregon: History

 In 1927, Medford took the title of county seat of Jackson County away from nearby Jacksonville.

 Between World War II and the 1960s, Medford had a reputation as a sundown town where African Americans and other nonwhites were not allowed to live or stay at night.

 In 1967, Interstate 5 was completed immediately adjacent to downtown Medford to replace the Oregon Pacific Highway.
 It has been blamed for the decline of small businesses in downtown Medford since its completion, but nevertheless remains an important route for commuters wishing to travel across the city.
 In fact, a study completed in 1999 found that 45% of vehicles entering I-5 from north Medford heading south exited in south Medford, just three miles (5 km) away.

 The high volume of traffic on Interstate 5 led to the completion of a new north Medford interchange in 2006.
 The project, which cost about $36 million, improved traffic flow between I-5 and Crater Lake Highway.
 Further traffic problems identified in south Medford prompted the construction of another new interchange, costing $72 million.
 The project began in 2006 and was completed in 2010.

 Since the 1990s, Medford has dedicated an appreciable amount of resources to urban renewal in an attempt to revitalize the downtown area.
 Several old buildings have been restored, including the Craterian Ginger Rogers Theater and the Prohibition era Cooley-Neff Warehouse, now operating as Pallet Wine Company, an urban winery.
 Streets have been realigned, new sidewalks, traffic signals, and bicycle lanes were installed, and two new parking garages have been built.
 Downtown Medford also received a new library building to replace the historic Medford Carnegie Library and now boasts satellite campuses for both Rogue Community College and Southern Oregon University.

 Economic problems in 2008 and 2009 put a hold on The Commons project, a collaboration between the city of Medford and Lithia Motors.
 The project, one of the largest undertaken in downtown in recent years, aims to provide more parking, recreation, and commerce to the area.
 Before the work stopped, the Greyhound Bus depot was moved and $850,000 was spent replacing water lines.
-The Commons is anchored by the new corporate headquarters of Lithia Motors, Inc. (NYSE: LAD).
+The Commons is anchored by the new corporate headquarters of Lithia Motors.
 Included in The Commons are two public park blocks slated to be informal public gathering areas as well as an area for special events such as the farmer's market.
 Ground breaking for the project was April 22, 2011, with a Phase 1 completion date of 2012.

 Geography

-Medford is located approximately 27 mi north of the northern California border.
+Medford is located approximately 27 mi north of the northern border of California.